1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 (*Note*: do not include the "..." above.
 I'll use ellipsis to skip over long, repetitive content throughout the tutorial.
 Just replace the content between the ellipsis.)

-As a bonus, try adding a `logo` to issuer. (*Hint*: look at the examples in the IMS Extended Transcript Viewer; after select a transcript, you can access its source via the "Source" link.)
+As a bonus, try adding a `logo` to issuer. (*Hint*: look at the examples in the IMS Extended Transcript Viewer; after you select a transcript, you can access its source via the "Source" link.)

 ### <a id="add-competency"></a> Adding a competency